RichardHoa/hack-me-frontend/README.md

 # Hack Me Frontend

 This is the frontend for the Hack Me project.
+For this I'm using Svelte as a way to experiment with new technology, both the frontend and the backend is packaged as an image container and fully deploydable to the cloud

+You can view the video that demonstrate the website here.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites